-- Client-driven projects and internships are fundamentally opportunities to develop creative process.
-Such projects are driven by the demands of an external stakeholder and require action and concrete output from the student to address the needs of that stakeholder.
-Examples of these include multidisciplinary design projects, supervised internships, and entrepreneurial activity such as Tech Arb start ups.
+- Client-based Projects are fundamentally opportunities to develop creative processes and apply knowledge and skills to meet client needs.
+Such projects are driven by the demands of an external stakeholder and require concrete output from the student.
+Examples of these include multidisciplinary design projects and consulting projects like Citizen Interaction Design or Strategic Public Policy Consulting.

 - Entrepreneurship is founded on understanding the needs of a group of “customers” or stakeholders.
 Successful entrepreneurship requires understanding that community of stakeholders, their values and their opportunities.
 Examples include Detroit Neighborhood Entrepreneurs Project and Innovation in Action.